magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 level; in fact, sīla, samādhi and paññā are all in there together.

-If you were to describe the practice of sīla at this stage, in terms of it would be , or (the spiritual perfection of moral restraint).
+If you were to describe the practice of sīla at this stage, in terms of *pāramī,* it would be *dāna pāramī*, or *sīla pāramī* (the spiritual perfection of moral restraint).
 This is the practice on one level.
-Having developed this much, you can go deeper in the practice to the more profound level of [^2] and .
+Having developed this much, you can go deeper in the practice to the more profound level of *dāna upapāramī*[^2] and *sīla upapāramī*.
 These arise out of the same spiritual qualities, but the mind is practising on a more refined level.
 You simply concentrate and focus your efforts to obtain the refined from the coarse.

 Once you have gained this foundation in your practice, there will be a strong sense of shame and fear of wrongdoing established in the heart.